-- ▶ The linear regression model assumes that there is a straight-line relationship between the predictors and the response - If the true relationship is far from linear, then virtually all of the conclusions that we draw from the fit are suspect - In addition, the prediction accuracy of the model can be significantly reduced - Residual plots are a useful graphical tool for identifying non-linearity - Ideally, the residual plot will show no discernible pattern.
-The presence of a pattern may indicate a problem with some aspects of the linear model - The left panel of Figure 3.9 displays a residual plot from the linear regression of mpg onto horsepower on the Auto data set that was illustrated in Figure 3.8
+- The linear regression model assumes that there is a straight-line relationship between the predictors and the response - The prediction accuracy of the model can be significantly reduced if it is nonlinear - If the true relationship is far from linear, then the conclusions that we draw are suspect - Residual plots are a useful graphical tool for identifying non-linearity - Ideally, the residual plot will show no discernible pattern.
+The presence of a pattern may indicate a problem with some aspects of the linear model

-- The red line is a smooth fit to the residuals, which is displayed in order to make it easier to identify any trends - The residuals exhibit a clear U-shape, which provides a strong indication of non-linearity in the data - In contrast, the right-hand panel of Figure 3.9 displays the residual plot that results from the model (3.36), which contains a quadratic term - There appears to be little pattern in the residuals, suggesting that the quadratic term improves the fit to the data
+- The red line is a smooth fit to the residuals, which is displayed in order to make it easier to identify any trends (mpg vs. horsepower) - The residuals exhibit a clear U-shape in the left panel, which provides a strong indication of non-linearity in the data - In contrast, the right-hand panel displays the residual plot that results from the model, which contains a quadratic term - There appears to be little pattern in the residuals, suggesting that the quadratic term improves the fit to the data